cyclops-ui/cyclops/web/docs/installation/demo/new_module.md

 ## Define your module
 Now we want to define our new module.
 Under the _Module template_ we want to put the url that leads towards a GitHub repository where we saved our configuration files.
-For the sake of this tutorial we will be using our own [repository](https://github.com/cyclops-ui/templates) (`https://github.com/cyclops-ui/templates/tree/main/demo`) which holds a configuration template we made for testing purposes.
+For the sake of this tutorial we will be using our own [template](https://github.com/cyclops-ui/templates) which holds a configuration template we made for testing purposes.
 Feel free to use our template repository!
 We will be using the _demo_ template from the repository.
+Also for any template you can specify the version which is the third field.
+If you are referncing a template stored in git you can specify a version as a branch name, tag or a commit hash.
+If you don't specify anything, it would default to the latest commit on the default branch.

 ![Filled Module Template](../../../static/img/demo/module_template.png?raw=true "Filled Module Template")